 For a long time, multi-tasking used to be one of the most wanted employee strengths.
 So, when employers onboarded new members, they didn’t zoom in on any specific skills; they were trying to train everyone on everything.
 This staff onboarding trend created a generation of multi-taskers with no specific niche or targeted skills.
 But technology and work requirements have changed a lot.

 Today, job positions need more attention.
-Now, there are new technologies, different verticals for brands to communicate with their audience, and specific requirements new job positions come with.
+There are new technologies, different verticals for brands to communicate with their audience, and specific requirements new roles come with.
 It’s safe to say that the world is starving for specification.
 And this is precisely what this trend is all about.

 Companies now, more than ever, need to invest in niche learning and equip their employees with the exact, essential skills needed for their actual position.
 Later, they can move on to other types of training, if additional skills are required.